Giacomo Quarenghi: Career in Italy

 Born in Rota d'Imagna near Bergamo to an Italian noble family, Quarenghi was destined by his parents for a career in law or the church but initially was allowed to study painting in the Bergamo studio of G. Reggi, himself a student of Tiepolo.
 Young Quarenghi was well-educated and widely read.
-Travelling through Italy he visited Vicenza, Verona, Mantua and Venice, the places where he made the longest stays.
-He made drawings of the Greek temples at Paestum (Loukomski 1928) and finally arrived in Rome in 1763, at a moment when Neoclassicism was being developed in advanced artistic circles.
+Travelling through Italy he visited Vicenza, Verona, Mantua and Venice.
+He made drawings of the Greek temples at Paestum (Loukomski 1928) and arrived in Rome in 1763, at a moment when Neoclassicism was being developed in advanced artistic circles.
 He studied painting with Anton Raphael Mengs, then with Stefano Pozzi, later moving to study architecture (1767–69) with a traditionalist Late Baroque architect Paolo Posi.

 Then he came upon a copy of Andrea Palladio's Quattro Libri d'archittetura.
 "You could never believe," he wrote to his friend and long-term correspondent Marchesi, "the impression that this book made.
 Then it struck me that I had every reason to consider myself badly guided" before that point (Loukomsky 1928).
 He turned for new, Neoclassical instruction to Antoine Decrezet, a friend of Winckelmann, and the former's pupil Niccola Giansimoni, measuring and drawing the antiquities of Rome.

 In Venice (1771–1772), where he was studying the works of Palladio, Quarenghi came into contact with a British lord passing through there on the Grand Tour.
 It was through him that the architect secured a few minor English commissions, such as garden pavilions, chimney pieces (Loukomsky 1928), and an altar for the private Roman Catholic chapel of Henry Arundell at New Wardour Castle.
 Designs for a country house for Lord Whitworth were exhibited at Venice in 1967.
 His first major commission (1771–7) was the internal reconstruction of the monastery of Santa Scholastica at Subiaco.
 For the Venetian cardinal Rezzonico, the nephew of Pope Clement XIII, he designed a decor for a Music Room in the Campidoglio, and designs for Clement's tomb (later executed by Antonio Canova).

 His work in Italy and for English clients formed enough of a reputation that in 1779 he was selected by the Prussian-born count Rieffenstein, who had been commissioned by Catherine II of Russia to send her two Italian architects to replace her French ones (Loukomsky 1928).
 Despite having just designed a manege in Monaco and a dining hall for the Archduchess of Modena, 35-year-old Quarenghi seems to have felt himself underemployed, given the number of architects then working in Italy and the dearth of commissions from the church and nobility.
 He accepted Rieffenstein's offer without hesitation and left with his pregnant wife for St Petersburg.